Read the full series:

 - It’s usually recommended to perform backup of one Domain Controller per time, not to interfere with DFS Replication — even if the modern backup applications (ex.
 Veeam Backup & Replication v7 with Patch 3 and onwards) know how to deal with this

 - If you have a VMware virtual environment and it is not possible to connect to your Domain Controller over the network, as for example, it can be in DMZ.
 In this case Veeam will fail over to the VIX and should be able to process your DC.

-How to backup a virtual Domain Controller
+How to back up a virtual Domain Controller

-Microsoft's Active Directory Services organize and keep information about individual objects within the forest and store it to a relational database (ntds.dit), hosted by a domain controller.
+Microsoft’s Active Directory Services organize and keep information about individual objects within the forest and store it to a relational database (ntds.dit), hosted by a domain controller.
 Backup of a Domain Controller has previously been a tiresome process, involving backing up the server’s system state.
 It’s a well-known fact, that Active Directory services don’t consume a lot of resources of the system, so Domain Controllers are appearing to be the first servers that are always virtualized in the environment.
-If you happen to share the old belief of “physical DCs only”, please refer to
+If you happen to share the old belief of “physical DCs only”, please refer to this post.

 Once virtualized, they are pretty easy to be managed by a domain/system administrator and can be easily backed up with Veeam Backup & Replication.
 As for details, you should have Veeam Backup & Replication installed and configured.
 The system requirements (of version 9.0) are as following: